OBLIGATORY KIT:

 Personal first aid kit including hand sanitiser or wipes, blister plasters, sun cream, personal medication such as inhaler,

-Water supply (bladder or bottle or drinking cup).
+Water supply (Min 1litre and preferably 2l bladder plus cup or similar for water stations).
 Top-ups will be provided at checkpoints and intermediate points in each section.
+There will be no disposable cups.

 Emergency food (energy bar or something tried and tested.)